With permission, Mr Speaker, I will make a statement about the current takeover bid by Melrose plc for GKN plc.

 The Secretary of State talks about the role of the Pensions Regulator.
 He does not know, I do not know and no pension trustees know on this deal which is the best longer-term buy to go for.
 Will he put forward and defend the strategic interests of pensioners by waiting for the Pensions Regulator to report to him on where the long-term interest lies, and block the deal if the strategic interests of pensioners are not met?

 I am grateful that the right hon.
 Gentleman made it for the statement.
 The role of pensioners is of course very important and it is why I set it out there.
-The Pensions Regulator, as I understand it, has been in discussion with the trustees, and it is for the Pensions Regulator to form her view.
+The Pensions Regulator, as I understand it, has been in discussion with the trustees, and it is for the Pensions Regulator to form its view.
 The right hon.
 Gentleman knows very well that media plurality, financial stability and national security are very specific grounds.
 They do not include, in terms of that statutory regime, the consideration of pensions, but I set out in my letter that I expect that the trustees and the Pensions Regulator should be satisfied that either proposal will operate in the interests of the pensioners.